matn7/CS-Notes/src/main/java/persistence/README.md

 ```

+- :star: object states
     - Transient state - object does not associated with any table row
-- Persistent - Object with database identify.
+    - Persistent - object with database identify.
 Primary key is set as database identifier.
     - Detached - no longer managed by EntityManager. setText will only change state in JVM memory.

 An EntityManager has a persisting context = **first level cache**